dabramovitch/condensed-metaphysics/_posts/2021-07-29-The-Ranger-Reimagined.md

 In many ways, these class features seem to fall into a void between gameplay and roleplay, not particularly useful to either.
 This is unfortunate, because rangers are a classic fantasy archetype (Aragorn, Geralt, Rocket, Halt's Apprentice) which explore the unique theme of boundaries: between civilization and wild, duty and bloodbath, human and other.
 Moreover, in D&D they promise strategic and ultimately fun gameplay based not on exhaustive spell lists but using nature and natures in ways others would not.
-In the following, I rewrite the core of the ranger class (leaving the subclasses and spells constant, at least for now), with the aim of making a fun, unique, and balanced class.
+In the following, I rewrite the core of the ranger class (leaving the subclasses and spells constant, at least for now), with the aim of making a fun, unique, and balanced\* class.

+\* it is probably a bit overpowered but not too bad I don't think.

 ## Overarching themes: Rangers should...
 1. ... be skilled at understanding environments and monsters and using this to their advantage.